MelonKony/millmint/content/intro/faq.md

 #### Why does Vekllei look Japanese?

-Vekllei is like a country of Scandinavians speaking French with an Aussie accent in Shōwa era Japan/Maoist China/Taiwan etc. Vekllei looks however I imagine utopia looks.
+Vekllei is like a country of Scandinavians speaking French with an Australian accent in Shōwa era Japan/Maoist China/Taiwan etc. Vekllei looks however I imagine utopia looks.

 #### How does that make sense?